suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 ### Removed Features
 - Simple Asset Bundle is removed from the project, it has a addressable asset implementation already, so use it instead :)

+### Removed Packages
+- Remove `MMO_FacebookLogin.unitypackage` and `MMO_GoogleLogin.unitypackage` from the asset package (still can download from github page)

 ### New Features
 - 3D Ladder Climbing [2196](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2196)
 - Object references to addressable asset reference converter.

 ### Improvements
 - Add visible/invisible materials settings, objects activating, renderers enabling options to equipment entity, can use it to fix this issue [2514](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2514)
-- Add skill cast/activate settings base on weapon type [2506](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2506) (Hope someone will help me write the document ;))
+- Add skill cast/activate settings based on weapon type [2506](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2506) (Hope someone will help me write the document ;))
 - Add item title's color based on level settings to refine info [2029](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2029)
-- Can set randoming item level to item drop data [2515](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2515)
+- Can set randomly item level to item drop data [2515](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2515)
 - Add area skill's raycasting layer mask settings, can use it to fix [this](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2539)
-- Add `clipWhileMoving`, `avatarMaskWhileMoving`, `clipWhileSprinting`, `avatarMaskWhileSprinting`, `clipWhileAirbourne` and `avatarMaskWhileAirbourne` to `ActionState`, you can set clips and avatar masks which will be used for animation playing, instead of default `clip` and `avatarMask` while character doing difference movement.
+- Add `clipWhileMoving`, `avatarMaskWhileMoving`, `clipWhileSprinting`, `avatarMaskWhileSprinting`, `clipWhileAirbourne`, and `avatarMaskWhileAirbourne` to `ActionState`, you can set clips and avatar masks which will be used for animation playing, instead of default `clip` and `avatarMask` while character doing difference movement.
-- Add `HomingMissleDamageEntity` component, a missile damage entity which will move follow target [2079](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2079)
+- Add `HomingMissleDamageEntity` component, a missile damage entity that will move follow the target [2079](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2079)
 - Add `bool loop` parameter to `BaseGameEntity` -> `CallRpcPlayCustomAnimation` function, set it to `TRUE` to make it play custom animation looply properly [2427](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2427)
-- Add quest's next assign quests, auto track and can abandon options [2540](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2540)
+- Add quest's next assigned quests, auto track, and can abandon options [2540](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2540)

 ### Bug Fixes
 - [2443](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2443)